TAX ATTORNEY ANDREW L. JONES

 Call (415) 745-1924 for an immediate, free and completely confidential conversation with experienced Form 8865 tax lawyer Andrew L. Jones.

-What Is a Foreign Partnership?
+What Is A Foreign Partnership?

 Foreign partnerships are often not actually titled as a partnership (either that English word or the foreign language equivalent).
 This creates a problem: if you don’t know that the foreign entity you have an interest in actually is a partnership, you’ll fail to file a Form 8865.